vamem9z-Moses/dci/README.md

 though they are all included in the same commit.

 ## Golang
-To run the golang examples clone the repo and run './setgopath.sh' and then go to the godci directory select the version and run for example in the v4 directory 'go run dcitutv4.go'
+To run the golang examples clone the repo and source 'setgopath' and then go to the godci directory select the version and run for example in the v4 directory 'go run dcitutv4.go'